 Pittsburgh Modular System 10.1 Demo Presentation (2015)

 Performances at the EM festival ranged from solo guitar/effects and vocal pieces to laptop constructions using Ableton Live and Reason, with the addition of controllers such as Percussa AudioCubes.
 In 2016 Jeremy presented his piece, “Sonic Conspiracy Theories: 528 vs 741 Hz,” derived from a popular late night radio interview program.
 In the studio, Jeremy added sonic manipulations from a variety of instruments including Pittsburgh Modular System 10.1, Meeblip Anode, Arturia Microbrute, Korg SQ-1, EHX pedals, StepPolyArp for iPad and other devices.
-The piece was accompanied by live improvisations on processed nylon string guitar with visuals by Steve Mokris.
+The piece evolved more in 2017 with improvised sonics, and continues to evolve.

 Susquehanna Experimental Music & Sound (old meetup picts)